Point-like and Narrow-lined: A Potentially New Population of Objects Discovered by JWST: Summary and Conclusion

-On the other hand, most of these nine objects can be fitted reasonably with normal galaxy templates and are consistent with being very young SF galaxies with ages of $\sim$110--170~Myrs (median 120~Myrs).
+On the other hand, most of these eight objects can be fitted reasonably with normal galaxy templates and are consistent with being very young SF galaxies with ages of $\sim$110--170~Myrs (median 120~Myrs).
 The stellar masses and the instantaneous SFRs inferred from the SED fitting range from $10^{7.9-9.0}M_\odot$ (median of $10^{8.4}M_\odot$) and 0.7--13.7~$M_\odot$~yr$^{-1}$ (median of 1.8~$M_\odot$~yr$^{-1}$), respectively.
 The instantaneous SFRs derived from their H$\alpha$ lines before the dust extinction correction, however, range from 3.2 to 50.1~$M_\odot$~yr$^{-1}$ (median of 12.2~$M_\odot$~yr$^{-1}$).

 Regardless of their exact nature, this population of point-like, narrow-line objects deserve further investigations, and deeper, medium-resolution spectroscopy will be critical in the future diagnostics.
 If they are confirmed to be AGNs, they will constitute a new kind of type~2 AGNs that are low-luminosity and almost ``hostless''.
-If they are confirmed to be SF galaxies, they likewise will constitute a new kind because of their point-like morphologies and young ages, which will imply that they began their star formation secularly (and in isolation) from a very compact core, which is in line with a monolithic collapse.
+If they are confirmed to be SF galaxies, they likewise will constitute a new kind because of their point-like morphologies and young ages, which imply that they began their star formation secularly (and in isolation) from a very compact core.

 \counterwithin{figure}{section} \counterwithin{table}{section}